-Book Club will be meeting in the Garnes Hall Book Nook at 7PM on August 26th to discuss The Kommandant's Girl by Pam Jenoff.
+The Adult Book Club will be meeting in the Garnes Hall Book Nook at 7PM on October 28th to discuss Little Heathens by Mildred Armstrong Kalish.

 Join us for an evening of spirited book discussion and fellowship!

 The first gathering of the i-Gen Book Club will take place on Oct.
 10th at 6pm (prior to Affirmation of Baptism class).
 Meet in the pavilion weather permitting, or if it’s raining, we’ll move inside to the Youth Room.

 The book to be read for discussion is Inside Out and Back Again by Thanhha Lai.
 Discussion will be led by the kids, and the books will be chosen by the kids.
 All those in middle school—and patient high schoolers—are welcome!